 Today I want to bring you some insights on investing in your business, as well as other passive investments and the Australian property market in particular.

 Before I start, let me point out that Tenfold business coaches certainly aren’t financial planners and so we can’t give financial advice.
-However, we are committed to ensuring you grow your wealth – many of you have experienced this with our Net Wealth tracking tool we use in coaching.
+However, we are committed to ensuring you grow your wealth – many of you have experienced this with our Net Wealth tracking tool that we use in our one-on-one coaching.

 I know from speaking with you directly and hearing from your business coach that you work hard in your business but many of you don’t always work as hard when it comes to the investments you hold for your future, whether it is your super, shares, an investment property, or your office/factory/showroom.
 You’ll stay up to date with developments in your industry and you’ll put in the extra hours to grow your business, but your knowledge and analysis of your investment portfolio is sometimes overlooked.